textpattern/textpattern.github.io/installation/view-hidden-files-on-macos.md

 ## Viewing hidden files in Cyberduck

 * Open Cyberduck from Applications.
-* From the View menu, select Show Hidden Files.
+* From the _View_ menu, select _Show Hidden Files_.

-A checkmark appears next to the Show Hidden Files menu entry indicating that hidden files will be shown on both the local computer and remote server.
+A checkmark appears next to the _Show Hidden Files_ menu entry indicating that hidden files will be shown on both the local computer and remote server.

 To re-hide hidden files, repeat the above process.
 The checkmark will disappear and hidden files will not be shown.

 ## Viewing hidden files in FileZilla

 * Open FileZilla from Applications.
-* From the Server menu, select Force showing hidden files.
+* From the _Server_ menu, select _Force showing hidden files_.

 You may see an explanatory message appear in a dialog.
 This is expected.
-A checkmark appears next to the Force showing hidden files menu entry indicating that hidden files will be shown on both the local computer and remote server.
+A checkmark appears next to the _Force showing hidden files_ menu entry indicating that hidden files will be shown on both the local computer and remote server.

 To re-hide hidden files, repeat the above process.
 The checkmark will disappear and hidden files will not be shown.

 ## Viewing hidden files in Transmit

 * Open Transmit from Applications.
-* From the View menu, select Show Hidden Files.
+* From the _View_ menu, select _Show Hidden Files_.

-The Show Hidden Files menu entry changes to Hide Hidden Files.
+The _Show Hidden Files_ menu entry changes to _Hide Hidden Files_.
 Hidden files will be shown on both the local computer and remote server.

-To re-hide hidden files, repeat the above process and select the Hide Hidden Files menu entry.
+To re-hide hidden files, repeat the above process and select the _Hide Hidden Files_ menu entry.
 Hidden files will not be shown.